Spotify shares 5 reasons it’s skipping a traditional IPO

 “As a publicly listed company, Spotify’s private investors and employee shareholders will be able to sell their shares on the New York Stock Exchange, instead of the private market,” the company said.

-Spotify is around 10 years old, and a lot of people have been involved in the growth that led it to become the world’s leading music-streaming platform.
-The public listing allows Spotify to repay those individuals for building the company by giving them a much bigger platform on which to sell their shares– and eliminating some of the restrictions enforced by the usual IPO conduit.
+Spotify is around 10 years old, and a lot of people have supported it along the way to becoming the world’s leading music-streaming platform.
+The public listing allows Spotify to repay those backers by giving them a much bigger platform on which to sell their shares — and eliminating some of the restrictions enforced by the usual IPO conduit.

 3. Equal access to all buyers and sellers

-“Any investor who wants to buy Spotify shares will be able to do so on the exchange,” Spotify said.
+“Any investor who wants to buy Spotify shares will be able to do so on the exchange,” the company said.
 “There’s no underwriting syndicate, there’s no limited float, no IPO allocations, and no preferential treatment for any investor.
 Unlike a traditional IPO, it’s a completely level playing field.”

 Spotify is keen to paint itself as a good guy looking after the interests of its backers — existing and future.
 Shareholders and employees aren’t subjected to “underwriter-mandated lockups,” which basically means they can sell their shares from the get-go, without waiting for a contractually agreed period of time to elapse.
 “Supply will not be unnaturally constrained,” Spotify added, “and price will not be distorted by market stabilization activities or short-sellers gaming a lockup expiration.”